A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 Take a look around your home.
 You may have some stuff that you’ve bought and don’t need that may be valuable to someone else.

 Did you buy a bunch of expensive furniture for a room you never sit in?
-You could sell the mostly unused furniture and downsize to some cheaper (but still nice looking) chairs from Target.
+You could sell the mostly unused furniture and downsize to some cheaper (but still nice looking) chairs from Target or Ross or somewhere similar.

 Keep Track of Your Expenses